piaggiofastforward/bldc/README.md

 ## Configuration and Hall Table Detection (UART) ##

 There is code to handle this, but the messaging protocol has since changed so proper messaging will have to be re-implemented for these features.

-# NOTES #

-For hardware version `6.0`, there is an overlap with hardcoded ADC channels and our hardware configuration.
-The revolution controller has the hall sensors on pins
-`PA5`, `PA6`, and `PA7` but the configuration in `hw60.c` has hardcoded 2 ADC channels on `PA5` and `PA6`.

-Previous versions of the VESC hardware/firmware overwrite pins `PA5` and `PA6` from their hard coded ADC functionality and use them for `SPI` and `I2C` procotols. therefore, for the time being, we are assuming that it is okay for us to overwrite those 2 pins and use them for hall sensor readings instead.
->>>>>>> comment out the ADC pins whose definitions overlap with our hall sensor pins